 Personally, downtown Denver (or LoDo, as the locals call it) actually isn’t my favorite place to frequent.
 It’s a bit overrated in my opinion, as Times Square is to NYC.
-There are a few gems in LoDo (like Larimer Square and Union Station), but if you’re looking to stay in a neighborhood with more character, try finding an Airbnb in The Highlands, Wash Park, City Park, or Cheesman Park .
+There are a few gems in LoDo (like Larimer Square and Union Station), but if you’re looking to stay in a neighborhood with more character, try finding an Airbnb in The Highlands, Capitol Hill, Wash Park, City Park, or Cheesman Park .

 No matter where you stay, getting around central Denver is pretty easy.
 You can rent a car2go, grab a Lyft, or ride a bike around town.

 Denver’s foodie culture is burgeoning, with new restaurants popping up faster than I can keep track of.
 And, as a former resident of New York and San Francisco, I was floored by the quality of food Denver has to offer at, what I like to call, “no-coast” prices.
-While there are some notable gaps in Denver’s food scene (like a legit dim sum place), the town of Aurora is only 20 minutes away, where you can find authentic pho, KBBQ, and Filipino food galore.
+While there are some notable gaps in Denver’s food scene (like a legit dim sum place), the town of Aurora is only 20 minutes away, where there’s authentic pho, KBBQ, and Filipino food galore.

 Here’s a list of my favorite restaurants in Denver.
 (Note that this is by no means comprehensive.
 For further investigation, check out Denver Eater and 5280 Eat & Drink.)

 Doing what I do best – eating.